DigiNode-Tools/diginode-tools/README.md

 ## Release History

+DigiNode Tools v0.2.1 - 2022-06-28 Test Release
+- Add USB Restore feature - you can now restore your DigiByte wallet and/or DigiAsset Settings from a previously created USB backup.
+- You can now cancel inserting a USB stick by pressing a key
+- Version number has been bumped to reflect new features added

 DigiNode Tools v0.0.9 - 2022-05-27 Test Release
 - Fixes for the DigiNode Tools version checker
 - Pushed out several releases to test its ability to detect and install new versions.